Victorpropython/alx-pre_course/0x01-git/README.md

-#My first App : This is my first App
+My first Readme file updated and worked on.This is on git